mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 When you reach Fighter level 10, you learn another Bard cantrip of your choice.

-_**Spell Slots.**_ The Reveler Spellcasting table shows how many spell slots you have to cast your Bard spells of levels 1–4.
+_**Spell Slots.**_ The Reveler Rhythmancy table shows how many spell slots you have to cast your Bard spells of levels 1–4.
 The table also shows the level of those slots, all of which are the same level.
 You regain all expended spell slots when you finish a Short or Long Rest.

 For example, when you're a level 7 Fighter, you have two level 2 spell slots.
 To cast the level 1 spell _Thunderwave_, you must spend one of those slots, and you cast it as a level 2 spell.

-##### Reveler Spellcasting
+##### Reveler Rhythmancy

 | Fighter Level | Prepared Spells | Spell Slots | Slot Level |
 |:--:|:--:|:-:|:-:|